-ACTG 554: ADVANCED AUDITING
+ACTG 554: ADVANCED AUDITING 3 s.h.

 An advanced study of current topics in auditing.
 The course is intended to develop more complex issues than those encountered in an introductory auditing course.
 Topics include current audit influences, special problems with audit reports, SEC practice, computer auditing, and related topics.
 Prerequisite: ACTG 354 (or its equivalent).